Find Cherry Blossoms in NYC: Cherry Blossom Festivals and Where to See the Blooms

 Best Places to See Cherry Blossoms in Manhattan and the Bronx

-Randall's Island Cherry Blossom Festival – Randall's Island
+Randall's Island – Randall's Island

 Riverside Park Cherry Walk – Morningside Heights

 Riverside Park has its own Sakura Park with a beautiful cherry walk featuring trees gifted by the Committee of Japanese Residents of New York.
 These were given decades ago in celebration of the 100th anniversary of Robert Fulton's steam-power demonstration on the Hudson and the 300th anniversary of Henry Hudson's discovery of the river.
-The cherry trees are located between 100th and 125th streets.
+The cherry blossoms are located between 100th and 125th streets.

 RELATED: Must-See Cherry Blossoms in New Jersey's Branch Brook Park